CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I don’t have the Superteam wheels anymore because I sold the bike to a local buyer.
 However, I still see it on the bike paths, so I know they are going strong.

 I was thrilled with them and would buy them again in a heartbeat.
 They were lightweight and had noticeable aero gains.

-With that said, I live in the midwest, so I never had any long braking descents.
+With that said, I live in the Midwest, so I never had any long braking descents.
 I might be more skeptical of them if I lived out west or somewhere with big descents.
 I currently have a gravel bike, but I am considering buying another set for a dedicated road set for that bike.

 I noticed Superteam wheels in one of Hambini’s videos.
-Hambini’s fan has been using them for a few years already without any issues.
+Hambini’s fan has been using them for a few years already without issues.